oprypin/nightly.link/README.md

 Because GitHub doesn't provide any permanent and public links to an artifact, this service redirects to time-limited links that GitHub can give to the application -- only on behalf of an authenticated user that has access to the repository.
 So, whenever someone downloads an artifact from a repository that you had added, this service uses a token that GitHub had given when you authorized.

-You can revoke authorization at <https://github.com/settings/apps/authorizations>
+You can uninstall this at <https://github.com/settings/installations>

 ### GitHub permissions that this service requests